 Megan Randall joined MACC in 2021, coming from Museum of Modern Art (MoMa) where she worked from 2015-2021.
 Prior to entering the field of conservation, she worked as a finisher at Modern Art Foundry in Astoria, Queens.
 She received a Master’s degree from Christie’s Education in 2008 and a Bachelor’s degree from Carleton College.
 She earned her Graduate degree in art conservation at the Conservation Center, Institute of Fine Arts, NYU and interned at the Chinati Foundation in Marfa, Texas.
 She is an Associate member of the American Institute for Conservation, Objects Specialty Group and Contemporary Art Network.

-Olivia Thanadabout, Mellon Fellow – Preventive Conservation
+Olivia Thanadabout, Preventive Conservation Educator

 Colin D. Turner, Executive Director